Showing posts with label IOW. Show all posts

 We were among the last to leave the site; we could hear brush and mop strokes behind us as we walked towards our bikes.
 The rain was now falling, so after donning wet weather gear, we took the chain ferry back to the other side and heroically fought the one-way system back to the FastJet.

 We arrived just in time to watch them close the gates and wave goodbye to the previous boat.
-If only we hadn't stopped for the last photograph!
+If only we hadn't stopped for that last photograph!

 But the half-hour wait went quickly, and it was worth the wait.
 This ferry did have the new racks, and our bikes journeyed back to Southampton as comfortably as we did.